lunaflight/courserekt/README.md

 ```

 After running the command, open a web browser and navigate to `http://localhost:5000/`.
 You can then fill the form and press the 'Submit' button to get the analysis.

+You may also navigate to `https://localhost:5000/scheduler` for a more user-friendly graphical interface of the timetable planner.
 </details>